okcashpro/okcash/tests/README.md

 # Integration tests

-This directory contains smoke and integration tests for Eliza project.
+This directory contains smoke and integration tests for OKai project.

 ## Smoke tests
 - Should always be run on a freshly cloned project (i.e. no local changes)